 Step 1 – Contact us

 Let us know you’ll be getting a QDRO.
 We’ll place a hold on the Participant’s Plan account that prevents distributions (other than stock dividends).
-You can send us an email (be sure we’ve sent you a confirmation of receipt) or write to us at: [address].

 Step 2 – Draft a domestic relations order